mcai/end-to-end-for-chinese-plate-recognition/README.md

 * MxNet 0.9.5

+Please see notes/opencv.md and notes/mxnet.md for installing OpenCV and MxNet, respectively.

 The following combinations were tested successfully:

 * Python 3.5 + OpenCV 3.2.1 + MxNet 0.9.5(with GPU) + Ubuntu 16.04.2